Teeohbee/Teeohbee.github.io/_drafts/hoisting-duck-in-javascript.md

 I fumbled my way through a bodged explanation while I desperately tried to logically work through the example I was being shown.
 Needless to say, I didn't get the job, but I did go back and research the issue, wanting to get a firmer grip on my understanding of scope and hoisting.

 The question involved being shown a snippet of code similar to that below, except with less ducks.
-I was tasked with estimating exactly what each of the console.logs would display.
+I was tasked with estimating exactly what each of the `console.log`s would display.

 ```javascript
 var duck = "Donald";